Prime Minister of Uganda

 The prime minister of Uganda chairs the Cabinet of Uganda, although the president is the effective head of government.
+The prime minister is appointed by the president with the approval of Parliament.

 Robinah Nabbanja has been the prime minister since 21 June 2021.

+History

-The post of Prime Minister was created for the first time in 1962.
-In 1966, Prime Minister Milton Obote suspended the Constitution, abolished the post of Prime Minister, and declared himself President.
-In 1980, the post of Prime Minister was re-established.
+The post of prime minister was created for the first time in 1962.
+In 1966, Prime Minister Milton Obote suspended the Constitution, abolished the post of prime minister, and declared himself president.
+In 1980, the post of prime minister was re-established.